Got red bumps on your butt? You're not alone.

-One example of garbage information is the ubiquitous chart that supposedly shows how acne is caused based on the location of the breakout.
+One example of garbage information is this chart that supposedly shows the cause of acne based on the location of the breakout.
 These graphics are all over YouTube and skin care blogs.
 Charts like this have no scientific backing whatsoever.

 This is complete BS!!!

 So... what are these red bumps on the butt, and how can they be treated?
 Read on to find real answers.

 Most red bumps on the butt are caused by acne, folliculitis, or a combination of both.
 These pimple-like bumps can range from small, red spots and blackheads to large, painful cysts that leave behind dark scars.

 ACNE on the buttocks occurs when pores get clogged with a mixture of dead skin cells and sebum, the body’s natural oil.
 The plugs expand as more skin cells and oil build up, becoming whiteheads or blackheads.
 If pores get infected with bacteria, then swollen, red bumps form, and these bumps can even turn into painful cysts that leave lasting scars.
 Acne on the buttocks is made worse by the constant friction that occurs in this area and is also aggravated by sweat that's trapped between underwear and the skin.